Truex outlasts teammate Hamlin to win again at Martinsville - WTMJ

 The outcome was not only disappointing for Hamlin, who had a dominant car and led 276 laps, but also for Ryan Blaney, who won the first two stages and led 157 laps but dragged an air gun out of his pit after the final stop and was sent back to 19th in the field.

+Hamlin’s third-place finish was his series best seventh top-five run in eight races.

+“We had a really fast car for 20 laps or so, and then it would just kind of go away,” Hamlin said.
+“We just continue to run top-three every single week.
+Every stage, every finish — we’re right there.
+We just need to get a little better.
+We’re barely missing it.”

 The race featured several drastic changes in fortunes, perhaps none bigger than for Joey Logano.
-He was in danger of being lapped at the end of the first stage, but gambled with others by staying on the track to gain track position when most of the leaders pitted.
+He was in danger of being lapped at the end of the first stage, but gambled with others midway through the race by staying on the track to gain position when most of the leaders pitted.

 It worked because another caution flew shortly thereafter, allowing him to pit for the fresh tires most other teams already had and stayed near the front the rest of the way.